mwszekely/rollup-plugin-chunk-workers/README.md

 ## Why not something more fun, like `import { func } from "worker:./w.js"`

-Mostly because the Typescript declaration files that can describe what `worker:*` is can't actually describe what individual `worker:w.js` file are, or really anything complicated enough to infer what `func` would be.
+Mostly because while Typescript declaration files can describe what general `worker:*` files are, they can't actually describe what **individual** `worker:w.js` file are, or really anything complicated enough to auto-infer what `func` could be (once there's that `worker:` prefix in there).

 Typescript itself can, though, so if you stick to just normal behavior with (e.g. using Comlink) `wrap<Remote<typeof import("./w.js")>>(new Worker("./w.js"))`, it all works as expected.
 Feels better to just not fight against the current here, honestly.

-## Inlining workers as Data URIs?
+## Inlining workers into one file?

-I'm not sure if this is possible at the moment, as I haven't found a way to get Rollup to replace a chunk with a Data URI under normal circumstances, and chunks are the only kind of file emit that will follow `import`s all the way down.
+While not ideal, assuming you have a pre-compiled worker, the `mode` option can be set to `"inline"` to embed the worker in the same file. **No dependencies are resolved this way** (though plugins are), so it may require a separate build step &mdash; one to build the main and worker scripts, another to inline them together.

+Hopefully this will change in the future.

 ## Requirements